p-kuen/PatchProtect/README.md

 * Cleanup **disconnected player's props**

 ### Buddy:
-**We also added a nice buddy-system wich allowes you to share your props with some friends**:
+**We also added a nice buddy-system wich allowes you to share props with some friends**:

-* **add buddies to a buddy list**
+* You can set specific rights to each buddy *(pickup, tool, use, damage)*
-* Set **specific rights for other players**:
-	( i.e.: another player can use it but he is not able to pick it up with the physgun )
+#### Add/Remove a Friend to the Buddy-List:
+* Navigate to ´´´Spawn-Menu -> Utilities -> PatchProtect -> Buddy´´´
+* Follow the instructions on the top of the panel

+### Share Props:
+* You are also allowed to **share props ( like pickup, tool, use and damage )** of just one specific prop to all other players
+#### Add/Remove share-permissions of a prop:
+* Be sure that you are owning the prop
+* Hold the ´´´c-key´´´ and ´´´right-click´´´ on the prop/entity
+* Click on ´´´Share entity´´´
+* Check/Uncheck all permissions, which you want to allow to all other players on the server

 ### Client Settings:
 **You can set some settings, which are only affecting you.
-There you have different possibilities to personalize your own experience with PatchProtect**:
+We offer some possibilities to personalize your own experience with PatchProtect**:

 * Enable/Disable the **Owner-HUD**
-* Enable/Disable the **FPPMode of the Owner-HUD** ( it looks similar to the Owner-HUD from FPP )
+* Enable/Disable the **FPP-Design**
 * Enable/Disable all **incoming notifications**

 ### CPPI: